 Government collection of identifying information about individuals is all the more threatening given advances in data aggregation and analysis techniques.
-See generally JA053-058 (Felten Decl. ¶¶ 47-64).
-The analysis of multiple data points and of combined types of data makes it possible to identify individuals from seemingly minor data.
-For example, according to one study, "Just four data points about the location and time of a mobile phone call ... make it possible to identify the caller 95 percent of the time."
+See generallyFelten Decl. ¶ 47-48, 55, 62-64.
+The analysis of multiple data points and of combined forms of data makes it possible to identify individuals from seemingly minor data.
+For example, according to one study, "Just four data points about the location and time of a mobile phone call, a study published in Nature found, make it possible to identify the caller 95 percent of the time."
+James Risen and Eric Lichtblau, How the U.S. Uses Technology to Mine More Data More Quickly, The New York Times, June 8, 2013.